GaaraZhu/shopping/README.md

 * BULK_DISCOUNT
 * BUDDLE_FOR_FREE

 Rule configration is flexibile which means even for the same rule, differernt pricing strategy can be applied for different products.
 For example, for ATV it could be buy 3 for 2 while for IPD it could be buy 2 for 1.
-In case a new pricing rule other than those three is required, just:
+In case a new pricing rule other than these three is required, just:
 1. add a new type in the PriceRuleTypeEnum
 2. add a new calculation function in calculatorService
 3. use it in the priceService when the configured rule type matches